casszhao/cass/index.md

 <img class="profile-picture" src="avatar.jpg">

-I am Cass Zhixue Zhao, a lecturer (Assistant Professor) in [Natural Language Processing](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) at the Computer Science Department of the University of Sheffield.
+I am Cass Zhixue Zhao, lecturer (Assistant Professor) in [Natural Language Processing](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) at the Computer Science Department of the University of Sheffield.
 My long-term research goal is to enable trustworthy, responsible, and efficient NLP models.
 These days, I am interested in anything related to **interpretability** and **large language models** (LLMs).
 My recent research projects focus on **model compression**, **model editing**, and **text-to-image models**.
+Previously, I served as co-Principal Investigator on the [ExU](https://exuproject.sites.sheffield.ac.uk/) project, developing multilingual AI tools to support journalists and fact-checkers in identifying disinformation narratives.
+During my postdoc, I worked on explainable AI and responsible AI.
+I have also contributed to NIHR-funded NLP projects using NLP to support systematic reviews in public health.
+My doctoral work focuses on transfer learning and bias mitigation in hate speech detection.

 According to [CSRankings](https://csrankings.org/#/fromyear/2024/toyear/2026/index?all&gb), I have been among the most productive AI researchers in the UK since 2024 (12 recorded publications accepted to top conferences, or 3.2 divided for co-authorship; for comparison, 18/3 for the top one).
 I always feel inspired and passionate about working with different researchers.

-Previously, I served as co-Principal Investigator on the [ExU](https://exuproject.sites.sheffield.ac.uk/) project, developing multilingual AI tools to support journalists and fact-checkers in identifying disinformation narratives.
-During my postdoc, I worked on explainable AI and responsible AI.
-The overarching aim is to demystify predictions made by black-box LLMs, making them easier to understand and trustworthy.
-The work also addresses model hallucination to ensure the reliability of LLMs, alongside exploring model compression techniques that mitigate compute demands and thus foster inclusivity within NLP research.
-Back in 2020, I worked as a research assistant within the same department, working on NIHR-funded NLP projects for systematic reviews of public health research.
-My Ph.D. research, funded by the University of Sheffield, examined transfer learning and mitigating model bias in hate speech detection.

 <font color=White>Test</font>